mreza0100/mamzi.net.github.io/pages/universe/index.md

 The event has a cause or a set of causes.
 The event, which has shaped from cause to affect, will be the cause of the next affect or set of affects.

-Let's consider a bit more simple example in different scenarios:

-### Relationships between causes and effects

-- A single cause can lead to a single effect -> 1 to 1.

-     - Cause: One domino is pushed
-     - Effect: It hits the next domino and falls
-     - The cause is definite and the effect is necessary, the next domino has no choice but to fall.

-- A single cause can lead to multiple effects -> 1 to many

-     - Cause: pushing a domino which heats multiple dominoes
-     - Effects: The domino that was pushed falls and all the other dominoes fall
-     - The cause is definite and the effects are necessary, all the dominoes have no choice but to fall.

-- Multiple causes can lead to a single effect. -> many to 1

-     - Cause: Many dominoes are pushed, and they all heat the last domino at the same time from different directions
-     - Effect: The last domino falls because of all the other dominoes pushing it
-     - The causes are definite and the effect is necessary, the last domino has no choice but to fall.

-- Multiple causes can lead to multiple effects. -> many to many

-     - Cause: Many dominoes are pushed, and they all heat each other
-     - Effects: All the dominoes fall
-     - The causes are definite and the effects are necessary, all the dominoes have no choice but to fall.

 ### No pain, no gain.
 No cause, no effect.

 If all the causes happen, then the effect necessarily follows, and if the cause doesn't happen, then the effect can't happen.